-If you suspect a top executive may pack up and leave, that’s a warning sign that you could really use a retained executive search firm.
 It makes sense to develop a bench of succession talent.
 Succession searches are executive searches that are conducted in advance of a possible opening.
 If the executive takes off, you’ve got a slate of viable replacements, ready to go.

 However, succession searches are not easily conducted by corporations themselves.
 When you have an incumbent, doing your own outreach risks your search getting back to your superstar.
-Not good.

 Retained search firms regularly handle engagements that must be kept on the down-low.
 That’s what we’re here for.
 And, who knows, you might even discover that your walk-on-water executive is more run-of-the-mill than you thought.
 In fact, it may be a time for an upgrade.